 Before I kick off this post, I want you to understand that when I say ‘The Problems with Calorie Counting’, I am referring to the only reason I ever counted calories, and that was to avoid eating too many of them.
-It was a pattern of behavior that plagued me throughout my modelling career and looking back, this is where all of my health problems started and where I constantly see so many others go wrong.
+It was a pattern of behaviour that plagued me throughout my modelling career and looking back, this is where all of my health problems started and where I constantly see so many others go wrong.

 #1.
 YOU END UP EATING MORE PROCESSED FOOD

-In order to fit as much “food” into my 1200 calorie day, I found myself eating a whole bunch of processed foods completely devoid of nutrition.
+In order to fit as much “food” into my XXXX calorie day, I found myself eating a whole bunch of processed foods completely devoid of nutrition.
 This is where a lot of my problems started and where I see so many others go wrong.

 When it comes to calorie counting, many of us are less likely to grab a banana (79 calories) than a low-fat, no added sugar, artificially sweetened, calcium enriched, vitamin d fortified (getting the picture?) cheesecake flavoured tub of yoghurt (89 calories).
 Why?
 I believe there are two reasons: